Kitch41/web-app-from-scratch-2324-team-Cascading-style-peepz/README.md

 I wanted to make a portfolio.
 I wasn't completely sure where I wanted to go with it and didn't want to waste too much time on designing instead of coding, so I kept the design simple and I changed my idea about what it was going to be as I was coding it.
 Now it's just a preview of the projects I worked on without much information.

 ### Stef
+At the beginning we were brainstorming about the idea of creating a website with our hobbys and possibly our pets.
+This got me thinking.
+My hobby is coding and gaming and i love pets.
+For that reason i decided i would go and build a webapp that fits both.
+My app is a simple looking one but behind the scenes its a lot more complicated than you think.
+It uses an animal api that gets me the html codes.
+In the end im very happy with how it turned out.
+A little farming game.

 ### Mitchel